IMAGE() Function in Salesforce [Use Cases, Syntax & Examples]

 Here is a detailed description of the parameters:

-• height: The height parameter specifies the height or you can say the vertical size of the image that you want to set to the inserted image.
+• height: The height parameter specifies the vertical size of the inserted image.
 It always takes the size of an inserted image in pixels.

 In addition, there are some considerations that we must remember while using the IMAGE function: